 Joe and Ratso were luckily met by an androgynous pair of leather-bound metrosexuals, Hansel and Gretel Mac Albertson, and subsequently invited to a party.
 “Flesh and blood and smoke will be served after midnight” was written on the handbill, so seizing the opportunity, the down and out duo made their way to the scene, and what a scene it was.
 Once up the stairs after a touching moment with Joe wiping the sweat off the feverish Ratso, we were enveloped by smoke, psychedelic lighting and the haunting score of Old Man Willow by Elephants Memory.
 As the camera pans the warehouse apartment with the inevitable winding wrought stairs, we got the first look at Shirley, an exquisitely cute socialite with a knit mini, pixie haircut, rings on her fingers and a joint in her hand.

-Joe was first a mild curiosity to Shirley, but later grows into an obsession as she wants to take him home like a lost puppy.
+Joe was at first a mild curiosity to Shirley, but later grows into an obsession as she wants to take him home like a lost puppy.
 Brenda Vaccaro was simply smashing in this role, one of many splendid supporting actors and actresses that made this film what it was.
-Her body language and double-takes in the scene where she passed the joint to Joe were splendid and spoke more words than dialogue could possibly say.
+Her body language and double-takes in the scenes where she passed the joint to Joe were splendid and she spoke more words than dialogue could possibly say.

 Although it was not explicitly stated, Joe Buck was probably experiencing pharmaceuticals for the first time in his life as the party picked up steam.
 The music, the lighting, the smoking incense and the crisp film editing created a dreamlike state that culminated with Joe and Shirley introducing themselves in the Dark Room.
 “Heeyyyy” Shirley cooed in a throaty, sexy voice in the pink lighting of the room that just oozed sensuality.

 “Did you know we were going to make it…Cowboy Whore?”, she stated, and they are soon on their way to her place for some heavy breathing, but with a surprise on the way to their inevitable culmination of animal passion.
-After a night of scribbage, sex and good-natured taunting, it would seem that Joe was finally on his way to making it as a stud, but things do not turn out that way as the inevitable tragedy must be consummated.
+After a night of cribbage, sex and good-natured taunting, it would seem that Joe was finally on his way to making it as a stud, but things do not turn out that way as the inevitable tragedy must be consummated.

 The bonus disc is rich with interviews and commentary such as “After Midnight: Reflections on a Classic 35 Years Later” where Hellman, Hoffman, Voight and several of the production crew and supporting actors and actresses give insight on this timeless masterpiece.
 The second section is Controversy and Acclaim which examines the making of the movie with regard to the X-Rating it garnered and the public’s response to the film.
 There are even some clips of Jon Voight’s original screen test where he was hostilely interviewed by Salt to see what he was made of.
 He passed with flying colors.
 Lastly, there is a tribute, Celebrating Schlesinger and a photo gallery.